 Next job is to make the box that fits on the port side of the engine, that is the hot air extraction tunnel.

 Well as is said above the following weekend Phil got to work.
-Now I did say box, well as you will see, again we went for the easier option.
+Now....
+Below is a photo we took of our mate Geoff's engine and you will see the box that Phil planned to make, well.... as you will see, we went for an easier option.

 Both holes cut out very cleanly.